Trip cancellation, emergency medical, and flight!

 Isle of Palms, South Carolina

-Located a mere 15 miles from the historic district of Charleston, Wild Dunes is one of the rare resorts to afford the diversions of golf, tennis, beach, Beach at Wild Dunesand marina within easy striking distance of a cultured city.
+Located a mere 15 miles from the historic district of Charleston, Wild Dunes Resort is one of the rare vacation properties to afford the diversions of golf, tennis, beach, and marina within easy striking distance of a cultured city.
 The 1,600-acre property encompasses the northern tip of the Isle of Palms, a long, club-shaped barrier island on South Carolina's Atlantic Coast.
 It gets its name from the mounds of sea oats-tufted sand lining its 2½-mile-long beach.

 Overview

 I first visited the resort in the 1980s and immediately fell under its spell.
 That glorious beach aside, it had a very active tennis program and became the host site for the U.S. Clay Court Championships, both of which helped it garner a ranking among the finest resorts in the country.
 There was one superb restaurant not far from the tennis courts.
 Bike lanes and a free on-property shuttle made it easy to get around.
-And best of all Charleston was close enough that you could stay at the beach and drive into town for dinner, an historic houses tour, the annual Spoleto Festival, and in spring the WTA's annual Family Circle Cup held on nearby Daniel Island.
+And best of all Charleston was close enough that you could stay at the beach and drive into town for dinner, an historic houses tour, and in spring the WTA's annual Volvo Car Open held on nearby Daniel Island.

-Under the current management company, Destination Hotels & Resorts, the pace of development has lately accelerated.
+Under the current management company, Destination Hotels & Resorts, the pace of development has accelerated.
 The resort looks spiffier than it has in years.
-There's a new Village, a plaza really, with a restaurant, upscale market/deli, a fitness center, and a day spa on the main level and condominiums with hotel amenities like room service, bellman, and daily maid service on the floors above to either side.
-An amphitheater at one end provides a venue for occasional live concerts.
-Wild Dunes keeps getting better.
+The Village at Wild Dunes, a plaza really, comprises a restaurant, upscale market/deli, a day spa, and a fitness center on the main level and condominiums with hotel amenities like room service, bellman, and daily maid service on the floors above to either side.
+An amphitheater at one end provides a venue for occasional live concerts and the newest addition is a zero-entry swimming pool adjacent to the Village Plaza for the exclusive use of those who book through Wild Dunes Resort.
+The property keeps getting better.

 Tennis Features